Loading your workspace

 This is where you fix anything blocking a clean report, like missing values, unmatched transfers, or classifications that need a decision before the report is generated.

-Use Generate report once imports are clean.
-From there you can create the tax-year snapshot, generate the taxpayer PDF, and download the files you need.
+Use Reports once imports and review tasks are in a good state.
+From there you can create the tax-year snapshot, generate a reviewable draft report PDF, and download the files you need.

 Use CSV upload when you want the fastest first estimate or you already have export files ready.
 Use read-only API access when a supported exchange should keep pulling activity over time.
 Self-custody wallet imports are a separate path and are not the same as exchange account setup.